 I got the call that I had cancer the day after my biopsy (when the results are positive, they move FAST) while I was writing a legal memo for the judge in my cubicle.
 It was a really wimpy cancer.
 I literally had the 2nd best cancer, the kind that if you told a doctor she had to have cancer but she could pick the type of cancer, she would pick what I had.
 Two weeks before OCI, I had the gland that regulates human metabolism taken out of my body, requiring me to be on thyroid medication for life.

 I don’t tell this story for sympathy.
 I am 100% fine today.
-Every check up I have ever had has been 100% negative, which 9 years out from the whole ordeal, pretty much guarantees that I will never have thyroid cancer again.
+Every check up I have ever had has been 100% negative, which a decade out from the whole ordeal, pretty much guarantees that I will never have thyroid cancer again.

 I tell this story to tell you the ridiculous fact that despite having cancer and a major surgery, OCI was more stressful for me than cancer and surgery.
 And it was 100% self-imposed.